-WMO is not opposed to the use of the frequency band 51.4-52.4 GHz to enable use by gateway Earth stations transmitting to NGSO systems in the FSS (Earth-to-space) provided that the protection of the EESS (passive) in the frequency band 52.6-54.25 GHz is still adequately ensured through the inclusion of relevant mandatory unwanted emissions limits and/or necessary adjustments to the existing limits in Resolution 750 (Rev. WRC-19).
-These mandatory limits must account for aggregate interference from GSO and NGSO FSS systems into the EESS (passive).
+WMO is not opposed to the use of the frequency band 51.4-52.4 GHz for gateway Earth stations transmitting to NGSO systems in the FSS (Earth-to-space) provided that the protection of the EESS (passive) in the frequency band 52.6-54.25 GHz is still adequately ensured.
+This may require inclusion of relevant mandatory unwanted emission limits for NGSO FSS and necessary adjustments to the existing GSO FSS limits in Resolution 750 (Rev. WRC-19) taking into account the aggregate interference from GSO and NGSO FSS systems into the EESS (passive).